hexokinase-ii/math-rush/index.md

 The Stuff collection is initialized in [imports/startup/server/stuff.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/server/stuff.js).

-Note that this system uses autopublish to avoid the need to define publications and subscriptions.
-That said, any templates presenting collection data must use `Template.subscriptionsReady` to ensure that subscription data is available before template rendering.
-See [imports/ui/pages/list-stuff-page.html](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/pages/list-stuff-page.html) for an example.

 ### CSS

 The application uses [Semantic UI](http://semantic-ui.com/), and installs one Meteor packages: `fabienb4:autoform-semantic-ui`.